NMRExchangeFormat/NEF/specification/Overview.md

     not fit, others may be added.
 The value 'measured' should typically be sufficient.

-    4. The index_id column is a series of consecutive integers that serve to make each line unique.
-These values are *not* preserved when reading and re-writing data.
+    4. The index column is a series of consecutive integers that serve to make each line unique.
+The index values are *not* preserved when reading and re-writing data.

     5. RDC's should be given unscaled (i.e. the values actually measured), and